gedankenstuecke/twitter-analyser/CONTRIBUTING.md

 2. Have a look at the open issues to see what could be improved.

 ### Missing things
 1. We don't have any tests so far.
-If you feel that is something you enjoy: Please go ahead! 😎
+If you feel that that is something you enjoy: Please go ahead! 😎
 2. More data analysis!